Reyataz and Evotaz

 Standard Dose

-Reyataz: For most treatment-naïve (first time on HIV therapy) and treatment-experienced individuals, the dose is one 300 mg capsule plus 100 mg Norvir or 150 mg Tybost once daily with food.
+Reyataz: For most treatment-naïve (first time on HIV therapy) and treatment-experienced individuals, the dose is one 300 mg capsule + 100 mg Norvir or 150 mg Tybost once daily with food.
 See package insert for dosing recommendations during pregnancy, liver or kidney impairment, and with certain drug interactions.
 Capsules also available in 150 mg and 200 mg.
-Take Norvir or Tybost at same time as Reyataz.
+Take Norvir or Tybost at the same time as Reyataz.
 Swallow capsules whole—do not open or mix with anything.
-Pediatric dose with 50 mg oral powder available based on body weight for children at least 3 months of age weighing at least 11 pounds (5 kg).
+Pediatric dose of 50 mg oral powder available based on body weight for children at least 3 months of age weighing at least 11 pounds (5 kg).
 Oral powder may be used by adults who cannot swallow the capsules.

 • See package insert for more complete information on potential side effects and interactions.